Chasuble: In Protestantism

 Many, but not all, Lutheran and Anglican churches make use of the chasuble.

 The chasuble has always been used by the Lutheran denominations of Scandinavia, although in earlier times its use was not directly connected to the communion.
 German Lutherans used it for the first two hundred years after the Reformation but later replaced it with the Geneva Gown.
 A variety of practices emerged in North America but by the mid-20th century, the alb and stole became widely customary.
 More recently, the chasuble has been readopted for Communion services in both Germany and North America.

+In Sweden chasubles, along with the Alb and Cincture, have been used continuously from the middle ages, through the reformation until today.

+Three Lutheran priests in the Church of Sweden, of whom the two on the right are wearing antique chasubles from the year 1774.
+Chasubles never fell out of use in Sweden.

 It is the stole, not the chasuble, that is the priestly vestment.

-The chasuble was never used by low-church Anglicans and rarely used by high-church Anglicans until the Oxford Movement in the 19th century, and even then not until the second generation of the Oxford Movement.
+From the time of the second Prayer Book of Edward VI, the chasuble was discontinued within Anglicanism until revived during the second and third generation of the Oxford Movement in the second half of the 19th century.
+Technically, it remained illegal in the Church of England until canon law was changed in 1964 (1969 in York) but clergy were rarely prosecuted during the 20th century for nonconformity regarding vesture.
+While it has widespread usage amongst Anglicans today, it is sometimes still rejected, especially by low-church Anglicans.

 It is not customary and rarely seen in Protestantism outside of the liturgical churches.